pubkey/rxdb/docs-src/docs/rx-storage-indexeddb.md

 ### Pros

 - It is really fast because it uses many [performance optimizations](./slow-indexeddb.md) for IndexedDB.
+See [performance comparison](./rx-storage-performance.md)
 - It has a small build size.
-- It allows to use boolean values as index. ([dexie.js](./rx-storage-dexie.md) does not support that).

 ### Cons

 - It is part of the [👑 RxDB Premium](/premium) plugin that must be purchased.
-- Only runs on runtimes that support [IndexedDB v2](https://caniuse.com/indexeddb2), so it does not work on Internet Explorer.
+- Requires support for [IndexedDB v2](https://caniuse.com/indexeddb2), it does not work on Internet Explorer.

 ## Usage